rebelsky/csc207c/_eboards/eboard01a.md

 > The ADT is the **what**.
 That is, what you want to do with your data.
 The data structure is the **how**.
 That is, how we achieve those goals.

+> In reality, the border can be a bit fuzzy.

 > Alternately, the ADT is the `.h` file and the data structure is the `.c` file.
 At least that holds if we're thinking about collections of values.

+How many tokens do we start with?

+> Three.

+Is there a limit to how many tokens we can earn?

+> Time.
+Sanity.

 Course goals
 ------------

 _Get started learning how to be a computer scientist / software developer._

+* Larger projects.
+* Working with "professional" tools.
+IDE, Build tools, weird language features, version control systems (Git).
+* Working in teams.
+* More need to look/think on your own.
+* Learning many more of the "core ideas" of algorithms and data stuctures
+* A bit more math!

 Course structure
 ----------------

+* Many days will be working in randomly assigned pairs on a set of problems.
+* Some days will be collaborative design.
+(TPS)
+* Weekly homework assignments (mini-projects)
+    * Ideally, you will be inspired to extend some of these.
+* Way too many learning objectives and learning assessments.
+    * Most are "Provide me with evidence that you've learned this."
+    * In spite of this sounding comparatively easy, evidence suggests that most students need at least one redo.

 ADTs and data structures
 ------------------------

 _Don't forget to ask me when I use a TLA that you don't understand._

+ADTs: Abstract data types.
+In effect, a set of operations that you want to do on a collection of data.
+(E.g., push, pop, peek).

+Data structures: How we organize those data in memory to achieve the operations.

+ADTs are more abstract, data structures are more concrete.

 Designing a stack ADT (an exercise)
 -----------------------------------